cloudflare/python-worker-hello-world/README.md

 #### Transcrypt

 Before building your project, you'll need to do one-time setup of Transcrypt.
-Assuming you have Python 3.7 and virtualenv installed per the linked instructions above,
+Assuming you have Python 3.7 and virtualenv installed per the linked instructions above, that setup on unix systems looks like the following (for windows see [virtualenv docs](https://virtualenv.pypa.io/en/latest/user_guide.html#activators)):

 ```
 cd projectname